xuankimtran/docs-1/pages/katalon-studio/docs/search.md

 To get the ID of a test artifact, do as follows:

-Navigate to **Tests Explorer** and find the test artifact that you want to get the ID.
+Navigate to **Tests Explorer** and find the test artifact that you want to get the ID of.
 Right-click on that test artifact and select **Copy ID**.
 The ID is now copied to your clipboard.
 Then, you can paste that ID into the ID text box.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/search/copy-ID.png" alt="copy ID" width="60%">

 ### View test artifact properties

-You can also find **ID**, **Name**, **Description**, and **Tag** of a test artifact by viewing the **Properties**.
-However, you cannot view the properties of a folder.
+You can find the ID, name, description, and tag of a test artifact in the **Properties** view.

-To view the properties of a test artifact, do as follows:

-Navigate to **Tests Explorer** and find the test artifact that you want to view the properties.
-Right click on that test artifact and select **Properties**.
+Navigate to **Tests Explorer**.
+Right-click on that test artifact and select **Properties**.
 The **Properties** dialog appears.

+> Notes:
+>
+> You cannot view the properties of a folder.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/search/tc-properties.png" alt="test case properties" alt="60%">

 ## The search bar

-Another way to search for test test artifacts is to type on the search bar directly.
-This search bar is located at the top of the **Test Explorer** section.
+Another way to search for test test artifacts is to type in the search bar located at the top of the **Test Explorer** section.
+You can type in a specific keyword, or follow this syntax: `id=(Your_Test_Case_ID)`.
 For example:

 `id=(Test Cases/Common Test Cases)`